-If approved, food manufacturers using phospholipase A_2 sourced from genetically modified, A. niger, will not be required to be label their food as genetically modified as there are no novel DNA and/or no novel proteins present in the final food product.
-The source organism is killed off and removed during the formulation manufacturing process used for producing the enzyme preparation.
-This is the case for a number of enzymes sourced from genetically modified microorganisms approved in the Code.
+If approved, food manufacturers using phospholipase A_2 sourced from genetically modified A. niger will not be required to label their food as genetically modified as there will be no novel DNA and/or no novel proteins present in the final food product.
+The source organism is killed off and removed during the manufacturing process used for producing the enzyme preparation so there will be no novel protein or novel DNA in the final enzyme preparation.
+This is typical for enzymes sourced from genetically modified microorganisms approved in the Code.